Blackfell/blackfell.github.io/_posts/2021-05-17-Writing-Shellcode.md

 2. Try [other syscalls](https://filippo.io/linux-syscall-table/), for challenges with flags, why not mess with the file permissions?
 3. Use junk opcodes - if you've got sorted or mangeld shellcode, you could always insert junk commands (increment a register you're not using, add some values) to bypass a filter.

+# Go forth

+Now what?
+Why not head over to [pwn.college](https://pwn.college) and try and solve some of the shellcoding challenges?
+You'll have fun!